networkop/tkng/content/services/loadBalancer/_index.md

 * Make sure the packets for this IP get delivered to one of the Kubernetes Nodes.
 * Program Node-local data plane to deliver the incoming traffic to one of the healthy backend Endpoints.

 By default, Kubernetes will only take care of the last item, i.e. `kube-proxy` (or it's equivalent) will program a Node-local data plane to enable external reachability -- most of the work to enable this is already done by the [NodePort](/services/nodeport/) implementation.
-However, the most challenging part -- IP allocation and reachability -- is left for external implementations.
+However, the most challenging part -- IP allocation and reachability -- is left to external implementations.
 What this means is that in a vanilla Kubernetes cluster, LoadBalancer Services will remain in a "pending" state, i.e. they will have no external IP and will not be reachable from the outside:

 ```bash
 $ kubectl get svc web